itsderek23/dlite_site/_posts/2020-07-26-hallett-peak.md

 ![feet](/img/posts/hallett/feet.JPG)

 After driving back to the Glacier Basin Campground, I grabbed my small camping chair, my lunch, and my book and dipped my feet in the ice-cold waters of Glacier Creek.
 Outside of a blister on the back of my foot (quite the way to break in a new pair of shoes), I was feeling pretty good.

+Hallett Peak is a great hike for those that want big views and a trip through multiple vegetation zones without the exposure of Longs Peak.
+One of my favorite parts of the hike is that you start with a tremendous, sun-splashed view of the final destination over Bear Lake at the start.

 ## What about that funk?